cgarbin/cot6930-natural-language-processing/assignment2/README.md

 keep.

-In [this discussion in Weka's forum](http://weka.8497.n7.nabble.com/StringToWordVector-W-option-td940.html) it is explained that the number of words is kept per class:
+In [this discussion in Weka's forum](http://weka.8497.n7.nabble.com/StringToWordVector-W-option-td940.html) it is explained that the number of words is kept per class.

 > Additionally, if a class attribute is set, then you get the
 > most common words per class, i.e. top 1000 for class A, plus top 1000